Believe us - there's no shortage of wonderful sights to be seen and fantastic things to do .....just read on...

 April - On Palm Sunday, Villebois-Lavalette is the place to be, as we have the Fete des Rameaux.
 There's a huge car boot sale, pony rides for kids, food and drink stalls and they run a photo competition.

-July - Yes Cognac is famous for brandy, but in early July, it holds a seven day and night festival called Blues Passions - heavens Robert Plant headlined the 2014 show and Iggy Pop is due here in 2016!
+July - Yes Cognac is famous for brandy, but in early July, it holds a seven day and night festival called Blues Passions - heavens Robert Plant headlined the 2014 show and Iggy Pop was here in 2016!
 The website is here.

 July - Taking place in a variety of old churches throughout our region, and primarily during the last week of July, is the Itineaire Baroque.
 Under the baton of the legendary master of the baroque period, Ton Koopman, this celebration of music is usually totally sold out before a note is played.
 The website is here.